rosflight/rosflight_docs/README.md

 ## Install mkdocs and LaTeX Support

-This is easy:

 ``` bash
 pip install -r requirements.txt
 ```

-(You don't have use to the global pip if you have python environments working, but for beginners, this is the simplest way to do it.)

 ## Run the mkdocs Server

-Just type `mkdocs serve` in the root directory of the firmware repository.
+Type `mkdocs serve` in the root directory of the firmware repository.
 It should report to you something like:

 ``` bash
 [I 170728 07:49:47 server:271] Serving on http://127.0.0.1:8000